Updated July 15, 2023

 - Investors’ risk tolerance and investment goals matter a lot in portfolio investments.

-- Stocks and bonds are considered portfolio investments predominantly, but it also includes investment assets, this is a strategic investment method.
+- Stocks and bonds are predominantly considered portfolio investments but also include investment assets, a strategic investment method.

 Example of Portfolio Investment